hpc/Spindle/doc/spindle_launch_README.md

         high-latency networks.
    -    'OPT_BEEXIT' - Spindle will block its exit until each BE has had 'spindleExitBE()' called on it.
+   -    'OPT_PROCCLEAN' - Spindle will launch a dedicated process to do cleaning operations for after spindle exits.
+Can be useful for ensuring cleaning happens in less-stable environments.
+   -    'OPT_RSHLAUNCH' - When mixed with compatible launch modes, spindle will start its daemons with a tree of RSH/SSH commands.
+Enabling this mode means you don't have to manually start the BE with `spindleRunBE()`.
+Whether the daemons are launched via ssh or rsh can be controlled through command arguments, configure, or an environment variable (SPINDLE_RSH).

 - `typedef struct { ... } spindle_args_t`